arthursw/wetlands/docs/getting_started.md

 #### 4. Import and Execute Code in the Environment via Proxy

-This is where the core Cema interaction happens.
-We use [`env.importModule("example_module.py")`][cema.environment.Environment.importModule] to gain access to the functions defined in `example_module.py`.
-Cema doesn't actually import the module into the main process; instead, it returns a *proxy object*.
-When we call a method on this proxy object (like `example_module.segment(...)`), Cema intercepts the call, sends the function name and arguments to the server running in the `cellpose_env`, executes the *real* function there, and returns the result back to the main script.
+This is where the core Wetlands interaction happens.
+We use [`env.importModule("example_module.py")`][wetlands.environment.Environment.importModule] to gain access to the functions defined in `example_module.py`.
+Wetlands doesn't actually import the module into the main process; instead, it returns a *proxy object*.
+When we call a method on this proxy object (like `example_module.segment(...)`), Wetlands intercepts the call, sends the function name and arguments to the server running in the `cellpose_env`, executes the *real* function there, and returns the result back to the main script.
 File paths and other pickleable arguments are automatically transferred.

 ```python
 print("Importing module in environment...")